oVirt/ovirt-ansible-collection/roles/hosted_engine_setup/README.md

 **On Failure**

 If "Add Host" failed and left the host in status "non_operational", by default the deployment will be paused, similarly to "Manual" above, so that the user can try to fix the host to get it to "up" state, before removing the lock file and continuing.
 If you want the process to fail instead of pausing, set `he_pause_after_failed_add_host` to false.

+If `engine-backup --mode=restore` failed, by default the deployment will be paused, to let the user handle this manually.
+If you want the process to fail instead of pausing, set `he_pause_after_failed_restore` to false.

 Demo
 ----